Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Box 1: Add a manual intervention task.
 Box 2: Enable Gates.
 Box 3: Open the Triggers tab.
 - [ ] Box 1: Open the Triggers tab.
 Box 2: Add a manual intervention task.
 Box 3: Add Query Work Items.

 ### You are planning projects for three customers.
 Each customer's preferred process for work items is shown in the following table.
 The customers all plan to use Azure DevOps for work item management.
 Which work item process should you use for each customer?
-To answer, drag the appropriate work item process to the correct customers.
-Each work item process may be used once, more than once, or not at all.
-You may need to drag the split bar between panes or scroll to view content.
-NOTE: Each correct selection is worth one point.

 ![Question 485](images/question485.jpg)